 Planet Fitness

 Starting the 1st of the year, Planet Fitness launched a campaign similar to Ford’s.
-Upon further research, I discovered that they had been using kinetic typography for almost a year’s time.
+Upon further research, I discovered they had used kinetic typography for almost a year.

 Starbucks